expo/expo-github-action/continuous-deploy-fingerprint/README.md

 <br />

 > **Warning**
-> This sub action is experimental and might change without notice.
-Use it at your own risk.
+> This sub action is still in development and might change without notice.
+It is not yet ready for use.

 ## Overview